chef/automate/components/ingest-service/README.md

 - fast event processing
 - flexible pipelines

-Automate 1.x was using Logstash for ingest events.
-This services replaces Logstash as the primary event handler.
-Many customers complained about the memory requirements for Logstash.
+Automate 1.x ingestion pipeline was slow and resource hungry.
+Many users complained about its memory requirements and it was the cause of many operational issues.
+Our goal is to handle Chef Automate's largest users efficiently.

+## Event types

+At this point the service is intended to handle the following event types:

+- Chef run events

 ## Event Pipelines

-We are going to use GoRoutines and GoChannels for our pipeline implementation.
+We are going to use goroutines and channels for our pipeline implementation.
 The following resources explain the concepts:

  - [Google I/O 2012 - Go Concurrency Patterns](https://www.youtube.com/watch?v=f6kdp27TYZs)
  - [Go Concurrency Patterns: Pipelines and cancellation](https://blog.golang.org/pipelines)